ppy/osu-wiki/wiki/Ranking_Criteria/osu!mania/en.md

 #### Rules

-- **A long note cannot be released during another long note’s body.** This requires a level of finger independence that players of this difficulty cannot handle.
+- **A long note cannot be released during another long note's body.** This requires a level of finger independence that players of this difficulty cannot handle.

 #### Guidelines

+- **HP and OD values should not be higher than 7.5.**
 - **Note snappings of consecutive 1/6 and above should not be used.** Slower rhythms are more appropriate for this difficulty level.
-- **HP and OD values should not be higher than 7.5.**
 - **Long notes should be held for at least 1/2 of a beat.** Faster release timing is too difficult for players of this level.
-- **Objects should not be placed during a 1/2 long note’s hold duration.** However, using an object at the beginning or end of a long note is fine.
+- **Objects should not be placed during a 1/2 long note's hold duration.** However, using an object at the beginning or end of a long note is fine.
-- **Avoid rhythms faster than 1/2 during a 1/1 long note’s hold duration.**
+- **Avoid rhythms faster than 1/2 during a 1/1 long note's hold duration.**
 - **Avoid using any form of 1/4 shield pattern.** The coordination required for this pattern is too difficult for players at this level.
 - **Note density should consist of mostly 1/1 and 1/2, occasional 1/4, or slower rhythms.**
 - **Avoid using more than 5 consecutive 1/4 notes.**